New Client Questionnaires: Solving the Onboarding Mystery

 Creatives in all disciplines, from a graphic artist to an interior designer, utilize new client questionnaires.
 That means they are also in charge of creating a document to send over to clients, based on the project type.
-But before we get into the questions specifically, let’s take a look at three advantages of writing a new client questionnaire.
+But before we get into the questions specifically, let’s take a look at three reasons why you should write a new client questionnaire.

 1. Acts as an official welcome

-Creating a thoughtful and tailored new client questionnaire is key to warmly welcome your customer to the team.
-If you really want to make a good impression, consider adding a personalized note or message to your NCQ to let your client know you’re excited to work with them.
+Creating a thoughtful and tailored new client questionnaire is key to warmly welcoming your customer to the team.
+If you really want to make a good impression, consider adding a personalized note or message to your new client questionnaire to let your client know you’re excited to work with them.
 This seemingly small, but thoughtful act, illustrates your customer service skills and your overall assiduousness.

 In our previous blogs, we’ve talked about the importance of developing a strong designer-client relationship.
 But just to recap, the overarching goal of your business is to create and keep customers.
 In order to achieve this, your client needs to feel appreciated.
-In fact, studies have shown that 70% of customer purchases are based on how valued they feel.
+In fact, studies from datumize.com have shown that 70% of customer purchases are based on how valued they feel.
 That’s why getting to know your customer, their company, and their industry is key.

 By getting to know your customer through a new client questionnaire, you develop a sense of trust and familiarity, leading to a healthy and long-lasting relationship.

 Have you ever committed to a project just to find out that it’s not right for you?
 Creating new customer survey questions eliminates this problem from the beginning.
-Since your questionnaire comes equipped with questions based on target audience, product positioning, marketing strategies (and more!), you can easily weed out projects that might not align with your business or design intentions.
+Since your questionnaire comes equipped with questions based on your intended audience, product positioning, marketing strategies (and more!), you can easily weed out projects that might not align with your business or design intentions.

 Understanding your client and their design needs before you start working saves you time, money, and resources!

-Okay okay, the word “interrogation” is a little drastic, but now it’s time to ask all the important questions.
+Okay okay, the word “interrogation” is a little drastic, but now it’s time to ask your new clients all the important questions.